LESSON 4

 Let me explain with a story.

-My first experience with a home computer took place in 1979.
+My first encounter with a home computer took place in 1979.
 I was eight years old.

 Through a school loan program, my friend Nicholas had borrowed a Commodore PET computer for the weekend.
 First thing Saturday morning I went to his house to check it out.